robbriers/biotic/README.md

 Repository for the development of the biotic package for R.
 -----------------------------------------------------------

-Note that there is currently a bug in the calculations for some indices, so values should not be used at present: see Issue \#5.

 ### Introduction

 The biotic package calculates a range of commonly used UK freshwater invertebrate biotic indices, based on family level identification.
 Indices that can be calculated are BMWP (and associated N-Taxa and ASPT), Whalley revised BWMP, habitat specific BMWP, WHPT (presence-only and abundance-weighted), LIFE, PSI and AWIC.
 Links to the definitions of these indices are given at the end of the text.